kindone/cppproptest/doc/StatefulTesting.md

 };
 ```

 You first need to define actions for each state change.
-This varies between the two styles.

-## Style 1: Using Action Functions
+## Using Action Functions

-In the first style using functions, an `Action` or a `SimpleAction` is formally defined as a function:
+An `Action` or a `SimpleAction` is formally defined as a function:

 ```cpp
 template <typename ObjectType>